crccheck/recipes/recipes/dan_tat.md

  -- process until dough just starts coming together.
 Err on the dry side.

 ## pastry dough (oil dough, water dough)
+  - use wax paper to size and form the oil dough
-freeze to firm, make puff pastry (thirds, fourths, fourths) -- first roll (thirds), roll out the water dough. then smash the oil dough till
+  - freeze to firm, make puff pastry
-    it is about 60% the area of the water dough. tuck the corners of the water dough over the oil dough to form a packet and then fold into thirds.
+  - roll out the water dough
+  - put the oil dough on top then roll into thirds
+  - then fourths
+  - then fourths again

-on the final roll, liberally flour the bottom. when placing the discs into the tart pan, make sure to put the flour side down. also use leftover crisco to grease the bottom of the pan. also reserve the big chunks for the next batch of pastry dough (throw them in during the first folding).
+on the final roll, liberally flour the bottom. when placing the discs into the tart pan, make sure to put the flour side down.
+Liberally buttering the bottom of the pan will help the tarts release.

+If you're making lots of batches, reserve the big chunks for the next batch of puff pastry dough (throw them in during the first folding).

 ## egg filling